HatulaPro/shmedit/README.md

     - `p`: Pastes the last word from `mem`.
     - `w`: Moves one word to the left.
     - `b`: Moves one word to the right.
+    - `ta`: Tabify line.
+    - `ua`: Unabify line.
+    - `j`: Move the cursor one line down.
+    - `k`: Move the cursor one line up.
+    - `h`: Move the cursor one character to the left.
+    - `l`: Move the cursor one character to the right.

 ## Future Features:
   - [X] A working text editor